baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 #### Approach to Model Development

 This task is well suited to supervised binary classification models, and specifically those models which generate reliable probabilities.
-Not all suprervised models are amenable to this, Naive Bayes models, I'm looking at you.
-I will most likely start with an out of the box ensemble model that scales well, such as XGBoost, but may also try a neural net or or nueral net baesed deep learning model using Keras.
+Not all supervised models are amenable to this, Naive Bayes models, I'm looking at you.
+I will most likely start with an out of the box ensemble model that scales well, such as XGBoost, but may also try a neural net or neural net based deep learning model using Keras.

 - Prepare Data (wrangling, pre-processing, etc.)
 - Explore data
-- Perform additional preparation as reveled by exploration (address outliers and missing data, engineer features, transform data, etc.)
+- Perform additional preparation as revealed by exploration (address outliers and missing data, engineer features, transform data, etc.)
 - Determine candidate feature set
 - Train and Test several models
 - Pick a model to move into further development
 - Tune model
 - Revisit any previous steps to further inform model
 - Submit results
-- Revisit or repeat any or all of the prior steps until a satisfacotry result has been achieved
+- Revisit or repeat any or all of the prior steps until a satisfactory result has been achieved

+##### Weather Data

+The body of literature regarding WNV mosquito populations and meteorological factors will be leveraged to select weather features.
+Only those features which have been well established in the literature to be predictive of WNV will be retained.
+While other features may be predictive to this local data set a strategy of using literature validated features may promote a lower variance (more general) model.
+Literature information may also inform any features to be engineered.

+** Retained Weather Features **

+- Station (will be dropped once data sets are complete)
+- Date (for use in merging data sets)
+- Tmax
+- Tmin
+- Tavg
+- Depart
+- Heat
+- Cool
+- Sunrise
+- Sunset
+- PrecipTotal

+** Weather Stations **

+There are two weather stations which contributed to the weather data.
+There are several options for handling this and I have chosen to handle it in the following manner.

+1. Train models considering each station separately
+2. Train a model with blended station data (mean or median values TBD)

+Another option is to calculate which station is nearest each trap and use that data however geographical proximity to the station does not necessarily mean that stations reading is more accurate than another, given that neither station is significantly distant from any trap and that local terrain and geographical features may have such an impact as to render distance less relevant.
+This strategy was abandoned in favor of the more straight forward strategies listed above.

+##### Selected Weather Related Literature

+There are several key references that help explain the relationship between weather and WNV.
+An important take home message is that many of the WNV predictive models that incorporate climate data are based on temperature and precipitation departures from long term averages (30 year averages etc.), as well as factors such as level of precipitation several months prior to the data we are using, for each year (precipitation during major larvae hatch periods informs the base mosquito population)  While this information is not part of the data allowed for this competition many of the spatio-temporal models also use shorter term averages as well as general concepts that will help inform decisions for the models developed in this project.

+##### Geographical Considerations